Brooklyn Cat Sitting and Boarding

 Katie’s Kitty is delighted to include Brooklyn among our active New York City service areas.

 Considered by many to be the heart and soul of the city, Katie’s Kitty is delighted to include Brooklyn among our active New York City service areas.
-When you hire a Katie’s Kitty sitter, you can relax knowing that you’re hiring someone that has been carefully screened, is bonded and insured, and is genuinely committed to your animal’s welfare, wellness and well-being.
+When you hire us, you can relax knowing that you’re hiring someone who has been carefully screened, is bonded and insured, and is genuinely committed to your animal’s welfare, wellness and well-being.

 When it comes to sitting versus boarding, you’ll find a variety of articles on this website to help you make a decision as to which option is best for you.
 One of the advantages of hiring a cat sitter (as opposed to boarding your pet at someone else’s home) is that your cat doesn’t have to leave an environment with which s/he is familiar and comfortable (it does little good to put a cat in a new environment for a week if s/he will spend most of that time hiding in the closet).